Skip to content

 The programme then divides into two paths that allow a greater specialisation.
 In the curriculum "Language policies and promotion of languages" you will learn more about the acquisition of language and the rights and protection of minorities, while in the curriculum "Automatic language analysis" you will be able to further develop your computational and technological skills.

 Language diversity is not only the subject of study, but is an intrinsic part of the student and academic life at unibz.
 Our courses are held in three languages (Italian, English and German) to effectively stimulate communication between students and lecturers in an international multilingual and cultural environment.
-The lessons will take place both at the Bozen-Bolzano and at the Brixen-Bressanone campuses.

 The study plan includes workshops, field study experiences, case studies, guest lectures and seminars with the aim of refining the skills of analysis of linguistic and sociolinguistic phenomena.